Categories

 • Süti & Co – Cute little Scandi-style cafe and shop off of the Mall.
 Nice stop for sipping some coffee/tea and nibbling on some cookies or cake.

-Besides the spots I’ve already called out, Highlands has tons of other great restaurants.
+Besides the spots I’ve already called out in the Highland neighborhood of Denver, there are tons of other great restaurants.
 Here are some of my favorites:

-• Spuntino – Chef Cindhura Reddy’s epic ode to Italian food that never EVER fails to impress.
+• Spuntino – Chef Cindhura Reddy’s epic ode to Italian food that never fails to please.
+Reservations on the weekend are essential.

 • El Five – Another Edible Beats restaurant with spectacular views and a tapas style format.
 Reservations strongly recommended.